Opendoor vs Offerpad: How Do These Homebuying Companies Match Up?

 HomeLight offers additional services, too, as well as more tools for home sellers.

-- HomeLight Simple Sale: Simple Sale connects you to the largest network of cash homebuyers in the country.
+- HomeLight Simple Sale: Simple Sale connects you to one of the largest networks of cash homebuyers in the country.
 You can receive a no-obligation all-cash offer in 24 hours and close your home sale in as little as 10 days.
 Our platform will also show you options, such as what a top real estate agent might be able to fetch for your home, and who the highest-rated agents are in your area.

 - HomeLight Buy Before You Sell: Through the Buy Before You Sell program, HomeLight can help you unlock a portion of your equity upfront to put toward your next home.
 You can then make a strong offer on your next home with no home sale contingency.
 You can also receive a guaranteed offer on your home in the event that it doesn’t sell on the open market.